lawmurray/SIR/README.md

     ./init.sh

 This fits the bridge weight function.
-GNU Octave is required.
-Running it is optional, as the `data/input.nc` file is already set up.
+GNU Octave and GPML are required.
+Running it is optional, as the included files already have this set up.

     ./run.sh